-The Fair Debt Collection Practices Act is the Federal law that defines what third-party debt collectors can and cannot do when they’re collecting a debt from a consumer.
-The law, which was passed in 1977, doesn’t address many forms of modern communications.
-Text messaging, for example, wasn’t introduced until 1992, 15 years after the FDCPA was passed and the law hasn’t been updated to address collection activity via text message and modern communication mediums.
+The Fair Debt Collection Practices Act (FDCPA) is the federal law that defines what third party debt collectors can and cannot do when they’re collecting a debt from a consumer.
+The law, passed in 1977, doesn’t address many forms of modern communication.

-In the civil suit, Gutierrez v.
-Barclays Group, a case between a cardholder and the original credit card issuer, the Court determined that the text messages from Barclays to Gutierrez were legal up to the point that Gutierrez replied with a “STOP” message.
-At that point, Barclays should have ended the text messages, even though the stop communications request wasn’t made in writing.
-This differs slightly from the FDCPA, which requires a written letter to end communications from a debt collector.
+In the civil suit Gutierrez v.
+Barclays Group (2011), a case between a cardholder and the original credit card issuer, the Court determined that the text messages from Barclays to Gutierrez were legal up to the point that Gutierrez replied with a message to "stop sending text messages."

-There’s no specific rule about debt collectors and text messages, but there are a few others that dictate how debt collectors can communicate, regardless of the medium:
+There’s no specific rule about debt collectors and text messages, but there are rules that dictate how debt collectors can communicate, regardless of the medium:

-- Collectors can only contact you between 8 am and 9 pm your local time.
+- Collectors can only contact you between 8 a.m. and 9 p.m. in your local time.

-- They have to identify themselves as debt collectors and they can’t reveal your debts to any third-party except your parent or guardian (if you’re under age 18) or your spouse.
+- They have to identify themselves as debt collectors and they can’t reveal your debts to any third party except your spouse or attorney.

 - They cannot repeatedly call you (or, in this case, send repeated text messages) to annoy or harass you.